Applying for Reading Teacher or Specialist Endorsement

-- Click here to print off the licensure entitlement credential file checklist.
-Get an Illinois licensure application by clicking here to download or obtain one from any state office.
+- Print off the RDNG Specialist Licensure Credential Checklist Get an Illinois licensure application for Reading Specialist, Type 73-03C Application or obtain one from any state office.
 You want form 73-03C for licensure.
 You are applying for an endorsement in Reading.
 It is the first option.
 You want a single K-12 endorsement.
 Do not check supervisory endorsement.
 You do not have to submit the second sheet.
 You do not need middle school classes for the K-12.

 - Put together a file including everything required on the entitlement credential checklist.
-This includes confirmation that you have at least two year's teaching experience, a copy of your degree plan, indication of a course in the exceptional child or licensure after 1990, and some information on your teaching experience as well as projected graduation date.
-You will need to include copies of your pass notices from Reading Specialist Content test 176 and Advanced Professional Teaching Test 104.
-We cannot recommend you for licensure unless you have passed these tests.
+This includes confirmation that you have at least two year's teaching experience, a copy of your degree plan, and information on your teaching experience.
+You will need to include copies of your pass notices from Reading Specialist Content test 176 and Advanced Professional Teaching Test 188 (Pre K-12).
+We cannot recommend you forlicansure unless you have passed these tests.
 Put it all in a folder and use the credential checklist as a cover sheet.

 - You must also share your electronic portfolio with readingprogram (no caps, no spaces) as a reviewer when you have finished your last class and have completed your final program reflection.
 Click here to review the portfolio info and checklist.
 You must have everything on the checklist, so look first before you send.
-Then send Dr. Peter Fisher an e-mail letting him know you have shared your final portfolio with the readingprogram.
-His e-mail is email@example.com.
+Then send Dr. Sophie Degener an e-mail letting her know you have shared your final portfolio with the readingprogram.
+Her e-mail is email@example.com.

-- Fill out the Illinois licensure application.
+- Fill out the Illinois licensure application for Reading Specialist, Type 73-03C Application.
 You are applying for a Special endorsement.
 When it asks for the type of endorsement, look for the word SPECIAL.
 You must write READING SPECIALIST on the line after Special.
 Then check for the K-12 endorsement.
 You do not fill in supervisory endorsement.
 Be sure to write the correct name for our institution - We are National Louis (not Lewis).
 If you already hold a Standard license, check Standard.
 If you only hold an initial license, check Initial.

 - Send 2 and 3 above BUT DO NOT INCLUDE A CHECK to: